hankjacoby/demo-repo/README.md

 ### 2. Add yourself to team.txt

 This first exercise is the first building block of using GitHub.
+This exersice teaches you how to edit files and publish those changes safely.
-Follow the steps in the team.txt file to complete the first learning task.
+Follow the steps in the team.txt file to complete this learning task.

-### 3. Complete the steps in
+### 3. Complete the steps in branch_task_template.txt

+This second exercise is another building block of using GitHub.
+This exercise teaches you how to make branches, edit branches, and merge the changes back into main safely.
+Follow the steps in the branch_task_template.txt to complete this learning task.

+### 4. Complete the steps in merge_conflict.txt